PaVoS-TECO/core/README.md

 An ObservationData object consists of the following variables and appropriate methods to access them:
 - sensorID - the unique string identificator of the sensor
 - clusterID - the unique string identificator of the polygon, which contains the sensor (will be set by the system)
-- observationData - the date-time of the observation (format-string: "yyyy-MM-dd'T'HH:mm:ss'Z'") (needs to be parsed back)
+- observationData - the date-time of the observation (format-string: "yyyy-MM-dd'T'HH:mm:ss'Z'") (needs to be parsed via TimeUtil class)
 - singleObservations - the list of observed properties with a single dimension of data (e.g.: int, float, double, char, string)
 - vectorObservations - the list of observed properties with multiple dimensions of data (e.g.: vector, list) (no dimension-limit)